yasutakumi/bitcoinknots-docker/README.md

 These tags refer to a specific version of Bitcoin Knots.

-- `bitcoinknots/bitcoin:<version>`: Release binaries of a specific release directly from bitcoinknots.org (e.g. `27.1` or `26`).
+- `bitcoinknots/bitcoin:<version>`: Release binaries of a specific release directly from bitcoinknots.org (e.g. `28.1` or `27`).
-- `bitcoinknots/bitcoin:<version>-alpine`: Source-built binaries of a specific release of Bitcoin Knots (e.g. `27.1` or `26`) using the Alpine Linux distribution.
+- `bitcoinknots/bitcoin:<version>-alpine`: Source-built binaries of a specific release of Bitcoin Knots (e.g. `28.1` or `27`) using the Alpine Linux distribution.

 #### Nightly master build

-This tag refers to a nightly build of https://github.com/bitcoinknots/bitcoin master branch using Alpine Linux.
+These tags refer to nightly builds of the https://github.com/bitcoinknots/bitcoin default branch, both Debian-based and Alpine-based.

-- `bitcoinknots/bitcoin:master`: Source-built binaries on Debian Linux, compiled nightly using master branch pulled from https://github.com/bitcoinknots/bitcoin.
+- `bitcoinknots/bitcoin:master`: Source-built binaries on Debian Linux, compiled nightly using default branch pulled from https://github.com/bitcoinknots/bitcoin.
-- `bitcoinknots/bitcoin:master-alpine`: Source-built binaries on Alpine Linux, compiled nightly using master branch pulled from https://github.com/bitcoinknots/bitcoin.
+- `bitcoinknots/bitcoin:master-alpine`: Source-built binaries on Alpine Linux, compiled nightly using default branch pulled from https://github.com/bitcoinknots/bitcoin.

 ## Usage